Imperative process algebra with abstraction: Imperative

 Each term from $\CondTerm$ can be taken as a formula of a first-order language with equality of $\gD$ by taking the flexible variable constants as additional variables of sort $\Data$.
 The flexible variable constants are implicitly taken as additional variables of sort $\Data$ wherever the context asks for a formula.
 In this way, each term from $\CondTerm$ can be interpreted as a formula in $\gD$.

-\deACPet\ has the constants and operators of \ACPet\ and in addition the following operators to build terms of sort $\Proc$: \begin{itemize} \item the binary \emph{guarded command} operator $\funct{\gc}{\Cond \x \Proc}{\Proc}$; \item for each $n \in \Nat$, for each $a \in \Act$, the $n$-ary \emph{data parameterized action} operator $\funct{a} {\underbrace{\Data \x \cdots \x \Data}_{n\; \mathrm{times}}}{\Proc}$; \item for each $v \in \ProgVar$, a unary \emph{assignment action} operator $\funct{\assop{v}}{\Data}{\Proc}$; \item for each $\sigma \in \EvalMap$, a unary \emph{evaluation} operator $\funct{\eval{\sigma}}{\Proc}{\Proc}$. \end{itemize} We write $\ProcTerm$ for the set of all closed \deACPet\ terms of sort $\Proc$.
+\deACPet\ has the constants and operators of \ACPet\ and in addition the following operators to build terms of sort $\Proc$: \begin{itemize} \item the binary \emph{guarded command} operator $\funct{\gc\,}{\Cond \x \Proc}{\Proc}$; \item for each $n \in \Nat$, for each $a \in \Act$, the $n$-ary \emph{data parameterized action} operator $\funct{a} {\underbrace{\Data \x \cdots \x \Data}_{n\; \mathrm{times}}}{\Proc}$; \item for each $v \in \ProgVar$, a unary \emph{assignment action} operator $\funct{\assop{v}\,}{\Data}{\Proc}$; \item for each $\sigma \in \EvalMap$, a unary \emph{evaluation} operator $\funct{\eval{\sigma}}{\Proc}{\Proc}$. \end{itemize} We write $\ProcTerm$ for the set of all closed \deACPet\ terms of sort $\Proc$.

-The formation rules for \deACPet\ terms of sort $\Proc$, $\Cond$, and $\Data$ are the usual ones for the many-sorted case (see e.g.~\cite{ST99a,Wir90a}) and in addition the following rule: \begin{itemize} \item if $O$ is a variable-binding operator $\funct{O}{S_1 \x \ldots \x S_n}{S}$ that binds a variable of sort~$S'$, $t_1,\ldots,t_n$~are terms of sorts $S_1,\ldots,S_n$, respectively, and $X$ is a variable of sort $S'$, then $O X (t_1,\ldots,t_n)$ is a term of sort $S$ (cf.~\cite{PS95a}). \end{itemize} The same notational conventions are used as before.
+The same notational conventions are used as before.
 Infix notation is also used for the additional binary operators.
 Moreover, the notation $\ass{v}{e}$, where $v \in \ProgVar$ and $e$ is a \deACPet\ term of sort $\Data$, is used for the term $\assop{v}(e)$.

 The notation $\phi \Liff \psi$, where $\phi$ and $\psi$ are \deACPet\ terms of sort $\Cond$, is used for the term $(\phi \Limpl \psi) \Land (\psi \Limpl \phi)$.
 The axioms of \deACPet\ (given below) include an equation $\phi = \psi$ for each two terms $\phi$ and $\psi$ from $\CondTerm$ for which the formula $\phi \Liff \psi$ holds in $\gD$.